List of protected areas of Manitoba: National Protected Areas

 Riding Mountain National Park forms the core of the Riding Mountain Biosphere Reserve (RMBR), a UNESCO World Biosphere Reserve.

 Provincial Protected Areas

 Manitoba has 92 provincial parks.
-The provincial government has also established more than 50 protected areas under the Provincial Parks Act, overseen by Manitoba Conservation and Climate.
+The provincial government has also established more than 50 protected areas under the Provincial Parks Act, overseen by the Manitoba Department of Natural Resources and Northern Development (previously by Manitoba Conservation and Climate).
 This legislation provides for parks to be dedicated for three purposes:

-The legislation distinguishes several types of park: Wilderness, Natural, Recreation, and Heritage.
+Accordingly, the legislation distinguishes several types of park, and each provincial park must be classified as one of these types: Wilderness, Natural, Recreation, Heritage, and "any other type of provincial park that may be specified in the regulation."
 Land being considered for inclusion in a Provincial Park may be designated as a 'park reserve' for a limited period of time.